Kell appears in the Dragon Age: The Calling novel.

 They fight as fearless berserkers.
 Ash Warriors operate as a single unit, and fight in the name of the Maker, not their own.
 Many members are seeking redemption for their shady past.

 Kell ap Morgan used to be the young jarl (chief) of a small Avvar tribe.
-He had a wife and an infant child.
+He lived wit his wife and their infant child.
 But his village was destroyed in unrevealed circumstances.
 It is possible that Kell was the only survivor.

 He eventually joined the Ash Warriors, where he presumably met Hafter.